sailfishos/sailfish-connman-plugin-iptables/README.md

  - Remove a rule from iptables filter table
  - Change policy of a filter table chain INPUT and OUTPUT
  - Add a chain to filter table
- - Save firewall (iptables filter table) to disk at shutdown
+ - Save iptables to disk at shutdown using connman's sailfish iptables extension
- - Load firewall (iptables filter table) from disk at startup
+ - Load iptables from disk at startup using connman's sailfish iptables extension
+ - Clear iptables rules
- - Clear firewall (filter table of iptables)
+ - Clear iptables custom chains
  - Get iptables filter table content
  - Get version of plugin interface